starling021/utop-a/README.md

 # About Utopia Framework

 ```
-Utopia Framework is an advanced penetration testing tool that
+Utopia Framework is a Linux post-exploitation framework that exploits
-exploits LibSSH to bypass SSH authentication and provide RCE.
+Linux SSH vulnerability to provide a shell-like connection.
+Utopia
+Framework can be used to easily master Linux SSH exploitation.
 ```

 ***